• Skip to primary navigation

 Both have a savory and tangy combo, making them popular condiments.

-They are great for marinades and dipping sauces, as they enhance the taste of meats.
+They are great for marinades and dipping sauces, as they improve the taste of meats.

 Worcestershire sauce is British and dates back to the 19th century.